Padmanabhan Palpu: Social activism

-Becoming aware of the importance of education as a method of socio-economic advancement and also as means to improve health and hygiene, Palpu was the third signatory to the "Malayali Memorial", a petition organised and submitted to the Maharaja of Travancore on January 1, 1891, that primarily sought to address the concerns of those members of the Nair community and other natives, who were in government jobs but felt that the best of those jobs were dominated by non-Malayali Brahmins.
+Becoming aware of the importance of education as a method of socio-economic advancement and also as means to improve health and hygiene, Palpu was the third signatory to the "Malayali Memorial", a petition organised and submitted to the Maharaja of Travancore on January 1, 1891, that primarily sought to address the concerns of those members of the Nair community, who were in government jobs but felt that the best of those jobs were dominated by non-Malayali Brahmins.
 The petition was amended to include a statement on the injustices faced by Ezhavas and was published in the Madras Times in July.
 Whilst the Memorial had no success, according to Robin Jeffrey it did indicate to Palpu a method by which he could continue to campaign for the improved position of Ezhavas in society.
 Caroline Wilson notes that he also petitioned the Houses of Parliament while in England.

 Palpu was among those who attempted to use data from the 1891 census to highlight inequalities in Travancore society and he again made demands in 1895, when he petitioned the Diwan of Travancore, S. Shungrasoobyer, with a statement explaining the ways in which the Ezhavas suffered discrimination.
 He noted that if members of the community wanted education or government jobs then their only recourse was to convert from Hinduism to Christianity.
-Shungrasoobyer was slow in responding but in February 1896, when Palpu had taken leave from his job in Bangalore, Mysore, to press the matter in Trivandrum, he told Palpu that the government would open as many of its schools as possible to Ezhavas and that it would consider applications from qualified Ezhavas for posts in all departments other than Revenue.
+Shungrasoobyer was slow in responding but in February 1896, when Palpu had taken leave from his job in Bangalore, Mysore, to press the matter in Thiruvananthapuram, he told Palpu that the government would open as many of its schools as possible to Ezhavas and that it would consider applications from qualified Ezhavas for posts in all departments other than Revenue.
+Anthropologist Ritty Lukose describes him as the "political father" of the Ezhavas.

 In practice, when some Ezhava graduates applied for government jobs soon after Shungrasoobyer's announcement, they were told that there were no vacancies.
 Thus, later in 1896, Palpu again took leave from his job to campaign in Travancore.
 He organised a petition that attracted the signatures of 13,176 Ezhavas.
 This letter was presented to the Maharajah of Travancore and demanded their right to admission in schools run by the colonial government and access to employment in public service.
 The bar from education in government schools was noted as being inequitable given their claim that the Ezhavas paid more taxes than any other community in the kingdom.
 The petition was published in the Madras Mail in September of that year.
 This use of petitions as a vehicle to achieve a coalescence of communal consciousness and cause change was one of the first examples of such in the kingdom, where the ritually superior Brahmin groups held the majority of posts available in the administration of the state.

+Personal life

+Palpu had a son, commonly known as Nataraja Guru.

+Legacy

+Dr. Palpu College of Arts and Science in Pangode is named after him.
 Palpu influenced the political philosophy of C. Kesavan.
-He had a son, commonly known as Nataraja Guru.